As we’ve gone through the process of building our patient-centered medical home, we have brought along a little bit of the scientific method.

 And guess who they have put in charge?

-Fred N. Pelzman is an associate professor of medicine, New York Presbyterian Hospital and associate director, Weill Cornell Internal Medicine Associates, New York City, New York.
+Fred N. Pelzman is an associate professor of medicine, New York Presbyterian Hospital and associate director, Weill Cornell Internal Medicine Associates, New York City, NY.
 He blogs at Building the Patient-Centered Medical Home.